NotTheLongShot/RRRAdder/README.md

 turn your engine off, and instruct the invisible ground crew to resupply you!

 This script adds a maintenance truck to airfields in Pat Wilson's Campaign Generator IL-2 Great Battles: Flying Circus careers.
-These zones allow you to rearm, refuel, and repair (RRR) your plane as well as heal your pilot (cheating).
+These trucks allow you to rearm, refuel, and repair (RRR) your plane as well as heal your pilot (cheating).

 ## What does it do?
 The script inserts one or more of a set of hand-placed maintenance vehicles onto airfields in the Arras Spring 1918 map.